 - Sunken eyes

 - Dry mouth and tongue

 - Decreased urine output

-Those living or traveling in poorly developed areas in the tropics and subtropics may be at an increased risk of acquiring Cyclospora infections as they are identified as endemic areas.
+Those living or travelling in poorly developed areas in the tropics and subtropics may be at an increased risk of acquiring Cyclospora infections as they are identified as endemic areas.

-In some regions infections tend to be more prevalent at certain times of the year, typically in late spring and summer.
-In addition, this time of year correlates with increased import of fruits and vegetables into the US from the more southern neighbours.
+In some regions, infections tend to be more prevalent at certain times of the year, typically in late spring and summer.
+In addition, this time of year correlates with the increased import of fruits and vegetables into the US from the more southern neighbours.

-Consuming food or water while visiting developing countries is a well-documented way of developing traveler’s diarrhoea.
+Consuming food or water while visiting developing countries is a well-documented way of developing traveller’s diarrhoea.

-Holiday makers are often warned against such actions, but over 70 percent of certain produce items consumed in the US is imported from developing countries, making “traveler’s diarrhoea” possible without international travel.
+Holidaymakers are often warned against such actions, but over 70 percent of certain produce items consumed in the US is imported from developing countries, making “traveller’s diarrhoea” possible without international travel.

 Regions of Concern